ridam261205-blip/Student-Score-Prediction-Project/README.md

 🔧 How to Run the Project

-1. Clone the repository:
+# 1. Clone the repository
 https://github.com/ridam261205-blip/Student-Score-Prediction-Project.git

-2. Install required libraries:
+# 2. Install dependencies
 pip install numpy pandas matplotlib scikit-learn

-3. Open Jupyter Notebook:
+# 3. Open notebook
 jupyter notebook

-4. Run the notebook cells to see preprocessing, training, and predictions.
+Run all cells to see preprocessing → training → visualizations → predictions.

 ---

 🎯 Purpose of the Project

-This project demonstrates:
+This project helps beginners understand:

 How ML models can predict academic performance

-How data preprocessing affects model accuracy
+Why preprocessing improves model accuracy

-How visualization helps interpret predictions
+How visualizations simplify interpretation

-It’s a perfect beginner-friendly project for data science and machine learning enthusiasts.
+Perfect for students, beginners, or anyone entering machine learning.

 ---

 ⭐ Future Enhancements

-Add more ML models (Random Forest, XGBoost)
+Add advanced models (Random Forest, XGBoost)

-Create a web dashboard using Flask/Streamlit
+Build a web interface using Flask/Streamlit

 Improve accuracy with more features